Uncategorized

 A meteor is the streak of light that we see when a meteoroid enters Earth’s atmosphere.
 The Leonids usually contain many bright meteors with trails that can be seen for several minutes.
 And, you may see fireballs.”

-They predict that particularly active Leonid meteor shower may return as the earth crosses the debris stream from the comet 55P/Tempel-Tuttle in 2028.
+They predict that a particularly active Leonid meteor shower may return as the earth crosses the debris stream from the comet 55P/Tempel-Tuttle in 2028.

 While I probably won’t be planning big expedition-style road trips specifically to go catch the Leonids in a particular location, they are a nice bonus to have available for landscape photography trips in mid-November.
 Whether a late fall trip or an early trip to the desert, the Leonids do make a useful data point to consider in years when the night sky will be dark during their peak.